What is FastPass?

 - Shows links to additional information about the rule, including why it matters, examples, and detailed instructions for fixing

-- Highlights its failed instances in the target page
+- Highlights its failed instances in the screenshot

 - Shows the failed instances in a list